-How did Jacob know that what he and his mother were stewing up was wrong, and therefore deceptive?
+How did Jacob know that what he and his mother were stewing up was wrong and therefore deceptive when they contrived to fool Isaac into blessing Jacob in Esau’s place (Genesis 27:1–28:7)?
 Again, this story illuminates the presence of an internal ability to ascertain right from wrong.
-In Genesis 6:5, Moses states, “Then the LORD saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.”
-Here again Scripture attests that man is internally aware of his wicked ways; he knows!
+In Genesis 6:5, Moses states, Then the Lord saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
+Scripture again attests that man is internally aware of his wicked ways; he knows!

-III.
+IV.
 THE TESTIMONY OF THE CREATION

-Not only has this knowledge about God‟s attributes and divine nature been written on man‟s conscience, or as we say today, his heart, but Romans 1 also states that God‟s actual character is clearly seen by that which surrounds man.
-In other words, God‟s very nature is also evident to man as witnessed by God‟s surrounding creation.
-In this regard, Psalm 19:1 states, “The heavens are telling of the glory of God; and their expanse is declaring the work of His hands.”
+Not only has this knowledge about God’s attributes and divine nature been written on man’s conscience, or as we say today, his heart, Romans 1 also states that God’s actual character is clearly seen by that which surrounds man.
+In other words, God’s very nature is also evident to man as witnessed by God’s surrounding creation.
+In this regard, Psalm 19:1 states, The heavens are telling of the glory of God; and their expanse is declaring the work of His hands.
 As previously stated, Paul said under the inspiration of God, that God is clearly seen, being understood through what has been made … (Romans 1:20b).

-IV.
-THE REASON FOR SUPPRESSION
+V. THE REASON FOR SUPPRESSION

 This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
 For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed.

-Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come
+Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.

-Further regarding special revelation, Cornelius Van Til wrote,
+Further regarding special revelation, Cornelius Van Til wrote:

 Whenever the unbeliever encounters the gospel in Scripture, he recognizes the voice of God speaking authoritatively in its words; the divine character, convincing testimony, and self-authorizing quality of its message cannot be evaded.
-Unbelievers immediately discern and understand the evidence about God in their natural experience and recognize the voice of God when they read the Bible.11
+Unbelievers immediately discern and understand the evidence about God in their natural experience and recognize the voice of God when they read the Bible.12

-This is supported by Isaiah 55:7 which amplifies the role of Scripture in converting the soul:
+This is supported by Isaiah 55:11 which amplifies the role of Scripture in converting the soul:

-So will My word be which goes forth from My mouth; It will not return to Me empty, Without accomplishing what I desire, And without succeeding in the matter for which I sent it.
+“So will My word be which goes forth from My mouth; it will not return to Me empty, without accomplishing what I desire, and without succeeding in the matter for which I sent it.”

-Governments, like clocks, go from the motion men give them; and as governments are made and moved by men, so by them they are ruined too.
+“Governments, like clocks, go from the motion men give them; and as governments are made and moved by men, so by them they are ruined too.
 Wherefore governments rather depend on men than men upon governments.
 Let men be good, and the governments cannot be bad; if it be ill, they endeavor to cure it.

 But if men be bad, let the government be never so good, they will endeavor to warp and spoil it to their turn.

-1 Epistemology is the study of the method and grounds of knowledge.”
+1. Epistemology is “the study of the method and grounds of knowledge.”
 In other words, it indicates what your basis is for knowing something to be true.

-2 “Grammatically similar Greek constructions (Ro 7:12; 2Co.
-10:10; 1Ti 1:15; 2:3; 4:4) argue persuasively that the translation “all Scripture is inspired…” is accurate.
-Inspired by God literally means, “breathed out by God” or “God-breathed.‟” MSB.
+2. Grammatically similar Greek constructions (Romans 7:12; 2 Colossians 10:10; 1 Titus 1:15; 2:3; 4:4) argue persuasively that the translation “all Scripture is inspired” is accurate.
+Inspired by God literally means, “breathed out by God” or “God-breathed.”
+(MSB)

-4 An apologist is someone who defends the faith (cf. 1 Peter 3:15).
+4. An apologist is someone who defends the faith (cf. 1 Peter 3:15).

-9 Theologically this is known as the noetic effects of sin.
+10. Theologically, this is known as the noetic effects of sin.
 Noetic refers to the mind and intellect.

-10 Reference Isaiah 32:6, “For a fool speaks nonsense, And his heart inclines toward wickedness: To practice ungodliness and to speak error against the LORD, To keep the hungry person unsatisfied And to withhold drink from the thirsty.”
+11. Reference Isaiah 32:6, For a fool speaks nonsense, and his heart inclines toward wickedness: to practice ungodliness and to speak error against the Lord, to keep the hungry person unsatisfied and to withhold drink from the thirsty.